masoodqq/RestSharpAPI/README.md

 After the WorkSummaries API is finished then the stg_work_summaries table is truncated and the data is inserted.
 Further data transformation is done by executing stored procedures InsertIntoWorkSummaries and InsertIntoDailyLabor.

+This package is automated by calling in SQL Job Agent to run daily.

 <H1> Resources </H1>

 <a class="js-navigation-open link-gray-dark" href="https://restsharp.dev/">Restsharp</a> <br>